iafisher/blog/usa_cities_stats/post.md

 9    | Montpelier, VT     | 21.0%
 10   | Harrisburg, PA     | 21.5%

+<p class="caption"><span class="caption-label">Table 10</span>: Most forgotten state capitals</p>

 They are all either the capitals of small states (Concord, Augusta, Charleston, Pierre, Montpelier), the capitals of states with much larger cities (Jefferson City, Springfield, Annapolis, Harrisburg), or both (Frankfort).

-And finally, here are the most forgotten states, by percentage of players who named at least one city in the state:
+Table&nbsp;11 has the most forgotten states, by percentage of players who named at least one city in the state:

 rank | state         | percentage
 ---- | ------------- | ----------